The Day the Who’s John Entwistle Died

-John Entwistle’s death attracted as much attention as he always had onstage with the Who.
-On June 27, 2002, at age 57, he died in a Las Vegas hotel room with a groupie sleeping beside him.
-He’d suffered a heart attack brought on by cocaine usage, and fueled by a undiagnosed condition.
-The Who had been set to launch a large-scale tour the following day.
+Doctors determined that Entwistle suffered a heart attack on June 27, 2002 brought on by cocaine usage, and fueled by an undiagnosed condition.
+The Who were set to launch a large-scale tour the following day.

-Nicknamed the Ox for his larger-than-life physical bearing and attitude, and nicknamed Thunderfingers for the noise he delivered through his bass amps, Entwistle was perhaps a heavier influence on rock music than many people realized.
+Nicknamed the Ox for his larger-than-life physical bearing and attitude, but also called Thunderfingers for the noise he delivered through his bass amps, Entwistle was perhaps a heavier influence on rock music than many people realized.
 He’d pioneered the use of powerful amplification, using 200 watts of power when most bands used 50.

-The move helped cement the success of the Marshall company, and led to the Who achieving an entry in The Guinness Book of Records for playing the loudest rock concert in history.
-Entwistle had also pioneered the use of feedback in music and smashing his instrument, with Jimi Hendrix following suit after seeing Entwistle do it.
+The move helped cement the success of the Marshall company, and Who collected an entry in The Guinness Book of Records for playing the loudest rock concert in history.
+Entwistle also pioneered the use of feedback in music and smashing his instrument, as Jimi Hendrix followed suit after seeing Entwistle do it.

-Entwistle, who’d gone to school with bandmate Pete Townshend, developed a playing technique that allowed him to get the best out of his colleagues.
-Neither Townshend nor drummer Keith Moon (who died in 1978) were standard performers on their instruments, and so Entwistle adopted a style that saw him delivering more lead material than traditional bass performances.
+Entwistle went to school with bandmate Pete Townshend, later developing a playing technique that allowed him to get the best out of his colleagues.
+Neither Townshend nor drummer Keith Moon (who died in 1978) were standard performers on their instruments.
+Entwistle adopted a style that saw him delivering more lead material than traditional bass performances.

 See a Clip From the Who's First Show After the Death of John Entwistle

-But the Ox had left the band with some of his bullish determination – left as officially a duo, Townshend and Daltrey took stock of their famously fractious relationship, decided their friendship was more important than anything else and went back to work.
-(In 2004, Daltrey joked that his first reaction to Entwistle's death was “Oh, f—, I’m left with the miserable one.")
+Turns out, the Ox left his old group with some of his bullish determination: Reduced to a duo, Townshend and Daltrey took stock of their famously fractious relationship, decided their friendship was more important than anything else and went back to work.
+(In 2004, Daltrey joked that his first reaction to Entwistle's death was “Oh, fuck, I’m left with the miserable one.")